guillaumebrunerie/Chromiarch-OS/README.md

 You have several options here.
 The first one is described [here](TODO) for Ubuntu, but this will work similarly for Arch Linux.
-Basically you will install Arch Linux in Virtualbox, extract the raw partition, transfer onto it your Chromebook, and dd the partition directly in the ARCH partition.
+Basically you will install Arch Linux in Virtualbox, extract the raw partition, transfer onto it your Chromebook, and `dd` the partition directly in the ARCH partition.
 If you want to do this, note that you don’t need a Chromium OS chroot, you can just copy the cgpt tool from your Chromebook to your main computer.

-I will not use this method here but something much more lightweight: the mkarchroot tool.
+I will not use this method here but something more lightweight: the mkarchroot tool.
 You will need to have another computer running Arch Linux with the devtools package installed.
 Choose where you want to create this chroot, for example `~/archroot`, and run

-    (al) # mkarchroot ~/archroot base
+    (al) # mkarchroot ~/archroot --arch=i686 base

-Note that the kernel of Chrome OS is 32-bits, so if your main Arch Linux computer is 64-bits you will have to create a 32-bits chroot by adding the `-C pacman.conf` option with a `pacman.conf` pointing to 32-bits repositories.
-You can use the `pacman.conf` provided with Chromiarch OS.
+Note that the kernel of Chrome OS is 32-bits, so if your main Arch Linux computer is 64-bits you will have to build a 32-bits chroot (using the `--arch` option of pacman).

 If you want to save some place, you can remove the packages from base that you don’t need, for example `linux` (we will use Chrome OS’ kernel), utilities for fancy filesystems or